 The value of investments, and the income from them, can go down as well as up, so you may get back less than you invest.

-They come about for one of two reasons, some represent actual payments required to complete a transaction, and some represent value that is lost to the market during the process of buying and selling.
+They come about for two reasons - some represent payments required to complete a transaction, and some represent value that is lost to the market infrastructure.

 Transaction costs that represent value lost to the market infrastructure include the bid-offer spread, where shares are priced differently depending on whether you are buying or selling.

-Fund transaction costs are not a source of income for fund management companies, but are instead a necessary part of the investing process.
-Funds incur transaction costs and pass them through to investors.
+Fund transaction costs are not a source of income for fund management companies but are instead a necessary part of the investing process.

-Transaction costs are sometimes reported as ‘hidden’ charges - they were largely unknown to personal investors before 2018 when new European legislation known as Mifid II came into force, which requires funds to publish a full list of their costs.
+Transaction costs are sometimes reported as ‘hidden’ charges - they were largely unknown to personal investors before 2018 when new European legislation called Mifid II came into force, which requires funds to publish a full list of their costs.